Quantum imaginary time evolution and UD-MIS problem: Introduction

-The MaxCut and the Maximum Independent Set problems are prototypical examples of optimization problems that have received attention as candidates for quantum advantage \cite{Guerreschi_2019,otterbach2017unsupervisedmachinelearninghybrid,pichler2018quantumoptimizationmaximumindependent,Henriet_2020,Ebadi_2022,PhysRevResearch.5.043277,Lykov_2023,yeo2024approximatingmaximumindependentset,PhysRevA.108.052423,Henriet_2020_review,Kim2023}.
+The MaxCut and the Maximum Independent Set problems are prototypical examples of optimization problems that have received attention as candidates for quantum advantage \cite{Guerreschi_2019,otterbach2017unsupervisedmachinelearninghybrid,pichler2018quantumoptimizationmaximumindependent,Henriet_2020,Ebadi_2022,PhysRevResearch.5.043277,Lykov_2023,Yeo_2024,PhysRevA.108.052423,Henriet_2020_review,Kim2023}.
 The unit-disk maximum set problem (UD-MIS) is computationally challenging.
 It belongs to the class of NP-hard problems, which means that finding an exact solution efficiently for large instances is infeasible.
-Studies using quantum hardware an algorithms to tackle UD-MIS problems are being conducted \cite{Labuhn_2016, Barredo_2018, Serret_2020, pichler2018quantumoptimizationmaximumindependent}.
-For instance, in \cite{Serret_2020} quantitative requirements on system sizes and noise levels of Rydberg atoms platforms were studied to reach quantum advantage in solving UD-MIS with a quantum annealing-based algorithm.
-In \cite{pichler2018quantumoptimizationmaximumindependent} it was compared the probability for finding the UD-MIS solution using an analog quantum annealing algorithm to the QAOA algorithm with no quantum noise.
+Research on quantum hardware and quantum algorithms has been addressed in \cite{Labuhn_2016, Barredo_2018, Serret_2020, pichler2018quantumoptimizationmaximumindependent} to tackle UD-MIS problems.
+For instance, in \cite{Serret_2020} quantitative requirements on system sizes and noise levels of Rydberg atoms platforms were studied to reach quantum advantage in solving UD-MIS problem with a quantum annealing-based algorithm.

-In this work we will apply a procedure based on QITE algorithm proposed in \cite{Motta_2019} to solve UD-MIS problems.
-We will simulate, without noise, QITE with two non-trivial domains and apply it to several UD-MIS instances of 6, 8 and 10 qubits.
-We will explore the number of iterations and shots required for our probabilistic procedure to return acceptable results.
+In this work, we apply a procedure based on QITE algorithm proposed in \cite{Motta_2019} to solve UD-MIS problems.
+We simulate, without noise, QITE with two non-trivial domains and apply it to several UD-MIS instances of 6, 8 and 10 qubits.
+We explore the number of iterations and shots required for our probabilistic procedure to return acceptable results.